acikgozb/tcp-ip-journey/1-ping/README.md

 From here until the response packet hits our gateway - the steps are pretty much the same.

----

-PS: Since the exact configuration of `google.com` is not as simple as our test network and more or less unknown, at this point of the analysis it is not practical to go further into detail.
-Google uses a cluster of servers, and utilizes different concepts to deal with the incoming traffic.
-However, communication wise, it is exactly the same - our host lives on a remote network from Google's perspective, so regardless of the configuration they have, one of their gateways gets the ICMP response packet and transmits it by using the most performant path.

----

 ## Step 8: The Journey Ends Here

 Unfortunately, we are coming to the end of our analysis, and this section is not as exciting as previous ones due to the fact that the same concepts are used on our way back.